jensortenholm/puppet-chrony/README.md

 This module sets up the chrony NTP client/server on the system.

-Module development has been based on chrony version 3.2 package on CentOS 7.
+Module development has been based on chrony version 3.2.

 ## Setup

 ### What chrony affects

 * Installs chrony package(s).
-* Sets up the chrony configuration file from provided data.
+* Sets up the chrony configuration file from provided data, or using OS default data bundled with module.
 * Manages the chrony service.

 ### Setup Requirements

+* Supported OS with chrony package available in a configured package repository.
 * puppetlabs/stdlib module.

 ### Beginning with chrony

-To install and configure chrony as a client with default settings, simply define the class.
+To install and configure chrony as a client with OS default settings, simply define the class.

     class { 'chrony': }